itinerare/Aldebaran/README.md

 ## Setup

-For those not familiar with web development, a full guide will be forthcoming in the near future.
+For those not familiar with web development, please refer to the [Full Guide](https://github.com/itinerare/Aldebaran/wiki/Setup-Guide) for a much more detailed set of instructions!

 ### Obtain a copy of the code